Discover how Country Lane has been making headlines! Here’s a collection of our featured stories and highlights.

 12 Apr 2024 - Crux

-QUEENSTOWN LAKEFRONT TRADERS BRING NEW MARKET TO FRANKTON - After deeming their regular trading post by Lake Wakatipu no longer viable because of new bylaw requirements, a group of sellers is setting up a new market in Country Lane Retail Village.
+After deeming their regular trading post by Lake Wakatipu no longer viable because of new bylaw requirements, a group of sellers is setting up a new market in Country Lane Retail Village.
 The first "Makers Market Country Lane" will be held on Sunday, April 28, and the market will run fortnightly after this.

 -